Who: Audience members and panelists consist of:

 - Innovation hubs and their project teams

-Outcome: Technology teams will leave with a greater understanding of the legal frameworks effecting their technologies and will have opportunity to contribute their feedback on the practicality of these frameworks as they apply to the real world governance of these technologies.
+Outcome: Technology teams will leave with a greater understanding of the legal frameworks affecting their technologies and will have opportunity to contribute their feedback on the practicality of these frameworks as they apply to the real world governance of these technologies.

-The WLS is most interested in supporting the sustainability of future global systems through core technologies.
+The WLS is most interested in supporting the sustainability of future digitally enabled systems through core technologies.
 The intent is to support technologists who are building these technologies, with the understanding of legal frameworks so that they can continue to evolve their work safely and rapidly.
 Each location will select one team that has a project that is particularly well suited to supporting the evolution of future global systems in a sustainable manor.
 This team will be submitted to the Global Panel, and will have the opportunity to be selected for the “Global Impact Award”.

-#WLS2019: Internet Bar Organization (IBO) for their work in digital identity
+#WLS2019 Global Impact Award Recipient: Internet Bar Organization (IBO) for their work in digital identity